csr632/react-hook-svs/README.md

 What I mean by state management(or data layer, or data model):

-- You can declare a state store to host shared state.
-The data structure should form a tree structure that reflect the structure of the application.
+- You can declare several state stores to host shared states.
+You can also use a single BIG store to host all your states.
+Anyway, it is recommended to make your states to form a tree structure that reflect the structure of your application.
-- The state store should contain some routines(functions) to update the state.
+- The state store should contain some routines(functions) to update the states.
 The update routines can be sync or async.
-Consumer should trigger data update by calling the routines, instead of set data fields by hand.
+Consumer should trigger data update by calling these routines, instead of set data fields by hand.
   - This practice makes your data model well-encapsulated, and lead to better code reuse and less bugs.
 - The descendant components(consumers) can read the shared state.
-When the shared state is updated, consumers should re-render.
+When the shared state is updated, consumers should automatically re-render.
 This is called reactive.

 ## Installation